Welcome!

-Welcome!
-Here's how to use Points Path...
+Here's how to use Points Path

-As the regular cash results appear, Points Path will begin retrieving the award prices of the same flights.
-You’ll see spinners appear next to the cash prices as Points Path works.
+Start a Google Flights search at flights.google.com.
+As the regular cash results appear, Points Path searches for the award prices of the same flights.
+You’ll see spinners appear as Points Path works.

 Frequently Asked Questions